bravotango/todoit/README.md

 ## Description

 A todo application that allows user's to Add, Edit, Delete, Complete & Uncomplete todos.
-This React application was bootstrapped with create-react-app & written with TypeScript & SCSS & includes Jest tests.
+This React application was bootstrapped with create-react-app and written with TypeScript & SCSS.

 <a target="_blank" href="https://bravotango.github.io/todoit/">![example image](/public/ToDoIt.png)</a><br/>